-Transforming your retirement is clearly a creative project requiring innovative thinking.
+Transforming your life after 50 is clearly a creative project requiring innovative thinking.
 We are seeking to create a custom-designed joyful life that contributes to others and is deeply fulfilling.
 For possibly decades, we have had limited ability to step back and CREATE what we want in our lives because of commitments, responsibilities and obligations.

 Innovative thinking can benefit greatly from mind mapping because it is able to consume all the common skills found in imagination, creativity, flexibility, and organization of ideas.
 There are some fundamental elements, identified in psychological research, that can improve your creative thinking.
 They include using shapes, colors, unusual elements, and dimensions.
 According to further studies, mind maps are the best tools in nurturing creative thinking.
 If you try to apply mind mapping in any of your activities, you will be able to create lots of innovative ideas than what you’ve expected.